It happened here, too: the story of slavery in Canada

 When Canadians talk about slavery, we often point with pride to the role our country played in the mid-1800s as a safe haven for Americans escaping captivity via the Underground railroad.
 But like the United States, our nation has its own history of slavery - and it is a history we should never forget.

-Slavery in Canada predates the arrival of Europeans, with some Aboriginal peoples enslaving prisoners taken in war.
+Slavery in Canada predates the arrival of Europeans, with some Indigenous peoples enslaving prisoners taken in war.
 Europeans brought a different kind of slavery to Canada, however.
-Unlike Aboriginal peoples, Europeans saw enslaved people less as human beings and more as property that could be bought and sold.
-Just as importantly, Europeans viewed slavery in racial terms, with Aboriginals and Africans serving and white people ruling as masters.
+Unlike Indigenous people, Europeans saw enslaved people less as human beings and more as property that could be bought and sold.
+Just as importantly, Europeans viewed slavery in racial terms, with Indigenous people and Africans serving and white people ruling as masters.

 The transatlantic slave trade helped shape the presence and role of slavery in Canadian history.
 With the increasing use of African enslaved people in North America, a pattern of trade emerged that has since been called the “trade triangle.”
 European merchants would leave Europe for Africa, travelling in ships laden with goods.
 In Africa, they would exchange their goods for enslaved people and then transport them to the Americas, often in cramped and inhumane conditions.
 In the Americas, the surviving enslaved people would be sold and then goods produced by slave labour would be carried back to Europe for sale.
 Slavers saw their trade from a purely economic standpoint and viewed enslaved people as just another set of “goods” they could transport and sell.
 With this mentality, slavers denied the fundamental human rights of millions of African men and women.